OfficeDev/hands-on-labs/O3652/O3652-1 Deep Dive in Office Outlook Add-ins/QuickStartLab.md

 ## Exercise 2: Add buttons to the new message ribbon

-In this exercise you will add a button to do translate text to Latin and a button to open a task pane, allowing the user to select start and end languages.
+In this exercise you will add a button to translate text to Latin and a button to open a task pane, allowing the user to select start and end languages.

 1. Add the **Translator** button group to the new message ribbon.
   1. Open the **Translator/TranslatorManifest/Translator.xml** file.